-An increasing number of migrants from the Mediterranean area to Denmark presents a fundamental problem.
+An increasing number of migrants from the Mediterranean area to Denmark presents a fundamental problem for the greater Danish community.
 Currently, finding asylum in Denmark takes refugees anywhere from two to twelve months.
 During that time they have very limited options for housing.

 All content on this site property of Aleksei Horn.
 Duplication and distribution of any and all images requires express consent.
 Reproduction and personal use is not permitted.
 Please note Aleksei Horn is NOT a licensed professional.
 This portfolio is for showcasing purposes only and is not meant to advertise any services.